 More recent data suggest that hiring time has increased.
 For example, the average hiring time for a software development engineer in 2017 was 40.8 days.

-Most companies can expect to schedule two to six weeks to hire a developer, though the process can take days or months, depending on your company and candidates’ circumstances.
+Most companies can expect to schedule two to six weeks to hire a developer, though the process can take days or months, depending on your company and the candidates’ circumstances.

 Why are developers in such high demand, and what can you do to land the best talent for your company?
 Here are some critical insights.